Ankesh054-official/LittleBrother-GUI-/README.md

 LittleBrother(GUI)
 =
 LittleBrother is an information collection tool (OSINT), It is basically a CLI based tool which aims to carry out research on a French, Swiss,Luxembourgish or Belgian person.It provides various modules that allow efficient searches.
-LittleBrother does not require an API key or login ID.
-This is a extended version of LittleBrother tool, It is a GUI based tool.We need some of your information to run this tool properly, We promise you not to leak your data and try to make it more secure.
+LittleBrother-GUI- is a extended version of that, It is a GUI based tool.We need some of your information to run this tool properly, We promise you not to leak your data and try to make it more secure.

 Disclaimer
 =